alexisCata/terraform_ansible_deploy/README.md

 Also contains an Ansible script to install docker, and to pull and run an image from DockerHub with a simple Django [project](https://github.com/alexisCata/django_helloworld) that connects to the RDS instance created before.

 I decided to use Ansible to install Docker and deploy the Django project to separate the deployment of the architecture from projects deployment.
-This is a first approach to Terraform and Ansible so I tried to follow the KISS principle.
+This is a first approach to use Terraform and Ansible so I tried to follow the KISS principle.

 Versions:
 - Terraform v0.11.5